sedol1339/files/abstracts.md

     - 4) the network structure from this layer on is pyramidal
     - We prove that in this case all local minima are global

+Nickel, M., & Kiela, D. (2017).
+Poincaré Embeddings for Learning Hierarchical Representations. arXiv, 1705.08039.
+Retrieved from https://arxiv.org/abs/1705.08039v2

+    - Problem: no method yet exists that is able to compute embeddings of large graph-structured data – such as social networks, knowledge graphs or taxonomies – without loss of information
+    - We propose to compute embeddings in hyperbolic space (the Poincaré ball)
+    - Informally, hyperbolic space can be thought of as a continuous version of trees
+    - It is naturally equipped to model hierarchical structures
+    - Poincaré embeddings are successful in lexical entailment on WordNet and in predicting links in graphs where they outperform Euclidean embeddings, especially in low dimensions

 Oord, A. v. d., Vinyals, O., & Kavukcuoglu, K. (2017).
 Neural Discrete Representation Learning. arXiv, 1711.00937.
 Retrieved from https://arxiv.org/abs/1711.00937v2

 Peng, K.-C., Wu, Z., & Ernst, J. (2017).
 Zero-Shot Deep Domain Adaptation. arXiv, 1707.01922.
 Retrieved from https://arxiv.org/abs/1707.01922v5